 Jointly housed between the University of Colorado’s College of Music & the University Libraries, the AMRC is home to a rare music repository that documents the history of American music and the people who have made it.

 The Art & Architecture Collection covers all aspects of the visual arts, as well as environmental design and other interdisciplinary areas.
-Located in Norlin Library, it contains approximately 100,000 volumes of reference works, monographs and exhibition catalogues, and 200 journals and serials.
+Located in Norlin Library, it contains approximately 100,000 volumes of reference works, monographs and exhibition catalogues, and 200 journals and magazines.